AdobeDocs/adp-devsite-utils/README.md

 **Staging**:
 - Actions > Deployment > Run workflow
 - Can deploy from any branch to staging
-- Uses incremental builds from last commit by default
+- Uses incremental builds from last successful workflow deploy on the current branch by default.
+Will use the commit before HEAD if no successful workflow deploy found
 - Use `deployAll` function for full rebuild if needed
 - **URL**: `developer-stage.adobe.com/<pathPrefix>/`

 **Production**:
 - Automatically deploys from `main` branch
-- Uses incremental builds from last commit
+- Uses incremental builds from last successful workflow deploy
 - **URL**: `developer.adobe.com/<pathPrefix>/`

 ## AI Metadata Generation